-Catches of albacore in recent years have come almost exclusively from vessels from Indonesia and Taiwan, China, although the catches of albacore reported for the fresh tuna longline fishery of Indonesia have increased considerably since 2003 to around 17,000 t (Fig. 3), which represents approximately 32% of the total catches of albacore in the Indian Ocean.
+The majority of the catches of albacore in recent years have come from vessels from Indonesia and Taiwan, China, although the catches of albacore reported for longline and other fisheries in Indonesia have increased considerably in recent years, to around 12,000 t per year (average 2010-12; Fig. 3), which represents approximately 33% of the total catches of albacore in the Indian Ocean.

 Fig. 2.
-Albacore: Annual catches of albacore by gear recorded in the IOTC Database (1950-2011) (Data as of October 2012).
-Freezing-longline (LL); Fresh-tuna longline (FLL); Purse seine (PS); Other gears NEI (OT).
+Albacore: Annual catches of albacore by gear recorded in the IOTC Database (1950-2012) (Data as of October 2013).